man-myth/e-commerce-laravel/README.md

 Todo:

 - [x] View all items in database even not logged in
-- view product details, comments
+- [x]view product details, comments
 - add to cart (looged in or not logged in)
-- only admin can add or delete items
+- [x] only admin can add items
+- admin can update or delete a product
 - only logged in users can comment